Who received a Galleri® test

 The best way to learn this is to compare two groups of people: one group that did get the new test or treatment, and another that did not.
 These are called the test” and control” groups.

-In the NHS-Galleri trial, half of the people in the trial will be in the test group and half will be in the control group.
+In the NHS-Galleri trial, half of the people in the trial are in the test group and half are in the control group.

 People inverted